 This game-changing study revealed that "listening and communicating" were among the "most important qualities of Google's top employees," and expanded Bob's interest in helping people realize their full potential with these "business-critical" skills.

-Copyright © 2019 Communication Skills Education Center - All Rights Reserved.
+Copyright © 2019 Communication Skills Empowerment Center - All Rights Reserved.